courtneyl22/treehouse-project4/README.md

 # treehouse-project4
-Here is my Project 4 submission.
-This is the Phrase Hunter game.
+This is a Phrase Hunter game that was created by using OOP JavaScript.
 I hope you enjoy it!

-Here's the things that my code includes:
+Technologies:
+- JavaScript
+- Object-Oriented Programming Javascript
+- HTML
+- CSS

 Phrase Class:
 - Includes constructor that receives a phrase parameter and initializes a phrase property set to the phrase